A logo for glazed cellar doors with a ramp

 BILCO

 BILCO is actually a brand name.
 They are the industry standard, and have about 80% market share.
-Bilco is our preferred brand, and we seek to develop a closer business relationship with them.
-Bilco was founded in New Haven, CT, and is currently based in Ohio, even though Ohio has very few cellar doors.
+Steelway is our preferred brand, but we will sell Bilco if the customer insists.
+Bilco was founded in New Haven, CT, and is headquartered in Ohio, with some production in New Haven.
 Bilco’s can be ordered at Home Depot, or for a little more money, almost every lumberyard or masonry supplier is registered as a Bilco retailer.
 Here is their website

 https://www.bilco.com/

-Check the handle on the unit, if it doesn’t say Bilco, its either a very old Bilco, or it’s from another cellar door manufacturer.
-Bilco still makes most the original sizes sold 80 years ago.
+Bilco still makes most of the original sizes sold 80 years ago, except the shorty version of the O-series.
 Their main upgrade is hardware changes.
 Bilco units now comes standard with a piston pump for each door to keep it from slamming on people’s heads.
 Modern units also have a larger ventilation gap under the bottom front than in the past, to reduce rust, mold, and mildew problems.
-Customers don’t like the gap, but it is essential.
 There are also optional “keyed entry” systems that can be installed on any Bilco unit.
 We’ve installed a few of them, at customer request.
-Bilco offers a powder-coated paint, which is clearly better than other paints, and has a one-year warranty.
+Bilco offers a powder-coated paint, which you'd think would be better than other paints, and has a one-year warranty.
+Based on how quickly they rust out, we suspect that it's installed over bare metal, without the Bilco primer.
 There’s six colors available.
-We like the Bilco powder-coating, but our glazing is more durable in the long run.
+We strongly discourage the Bilco powder-coating.

 A few decades ago, Bilco came out with polyethylene units called the “Ultra Series”.
 They started with the “C” size, 55” x 72”.
 There were problems with the Ultra Series, and Bilco never rolled out Ultra units for their other sizes.
 I will never install an Ultra Series.
 At some point, we expect them to be discontinued.
 Also, Bilco stopped making custom-size steel units some time ago, so we have to go with Steelway for these.
 We occasionally come across custom Bilco units in the field.